bilyes/arch/README.md

 ---

 ### System Description
-This runs Awesome Window Manager with the base configuration from the Material-Awesome project <https://github.com/ChrisTitusTech/material-awesome>.
+This runs Awesome Window Manager with the base configuration.

 To boot I use `systemd` because it's minimalist, comes built-in, and since the Linux kernel has an EFI image, all we need is a way to execute it.